aloktiwari123/Vlabs_Round-0/pedagogy/README(pedagogy).md

 <a name="LO"></a>
 #### 2. Learning Objectives and Cognitive Level

-To study DSB/SSB amplitude modulation.
+a)To study DSB/SSB amplitude modulation.
-To determine its modulation factor.
+b)To determine its modulation factor. c)To determine the total power. d)To learn its working and to enhance its concepts.

 <br/>